-For those looking for a ‘home away from home' type of feeling, Quest Alice Springs Serviced Apartments are self-contained.
+For those looking for a ‘home away from home’ feeling, Quest Alice Springs Serviced Apartments are self-contained.
 Quest is perfect for families, and there are apartment sizes and options for all budgets.

 Ibis Styles Alice Springs Oasis Hotel combines the international experience and expertise of the Ibis brand with local know how.
-With a golf course, tennis and squash courts, swimming pools and bowling lanes nearby, you will not get bored at Ibis Styles.
+With a golf course, tennis and squash courts, swimming pools and bowling lanes nearby, you won’t get bored at Ibis Styles.

-Right in the centre of town is Alice Springs' Aurora Hotel.
-The Aurora has everything a traveller needs, including comfortable and cosy rooms, an outdoor swimming pool, a great restaurant and an excellent location – right in the heart of the CBD.
+Right in the centre of town is the Aurora Hotel.
+The Aurora has everything a traveller needs, including comfortable and cosy rooms, an outdoor swimming pool, a great restaurant and an excellent location – all in the heart of the CBD.

 For travellers on a tight budget, Alice in the Territory is a perfect option.
-Situated just two kilometres south of the town’s CBD, it’s close to the Casino, the Alice Springs Convention Centre and the Alice Springs Golf Club.
+Situated just 2km south of the town’s CBD, it’s close to the Casino, the Alice Springs Convention Centre and the Alice Springs Golf Club.

-The cool, dry nights in Australia’s Red Centre are perfect for camping, so it stands to reason that Alice Springs has some of the best camping grounds Australia has to offer.
-Whether you’re bringing your own tent or not, there are plenty of options for you to spend the night underneath the stars.
+The cool, dry nights in Australia’s Red Centre are perfect for camping, which explains why Alice Springs has some of the best camping grounds Australia has to offer.
+Whether you’re bringing your own tent or not, there are plenty of options for spending the night underneath the stars.

 Whether you’re bringing a tent and swag, or just a toothbrush, you’ll find what you’re after at Alice Springs Tourist Park.
-As the closest tourist park to town, you've got all the attractions on your doorstep.
-Then again, if you'd prefer to kick off your dusty boots and take it easy on site, there's plenty to do for all the family – including pools, playgrounds and a well-stocked kiosk.
+As the closest tourist park to town, you’ll have all the attractions on your doorstep.
+There’s plenty to do for all the family, including pools, playgrounds and a well-stocked kiosk.
 A range of accommodation options including campsites and cabins will suit travellers of all budgets.

-Travelling with your furry companion and tired of the 'no pets allowed' signs that dot many Aussie camping grounds?
+Travelling with your furry companion?
 Have no fear, man’s best friend can rest his or her weary paws at the Heritage Caravan Park.
-There’s an off-leash area and a self-service dog wash, while the kids will be happy with the 500,000-litre pool – one of the biggest in the Territory.
+There’s an off-leash area and a self-service dog wash, while the kids will be happy with the 500,000L pool – one of the biggest in the Territory.

-A few minutes drive south of the town’s CBD, the BIG4 MacDonnell Range Holiday Park is the most awarded tourist park in the Northern Territory, and a quick walk around the premises shows you why.
+A few minutes drive south of the town’s CBD, the BIG4 MacDonnell Range Holiday Park is the most awarded tourist park in the NT, and a quick walk around the premises shows why.
 With excellent facilities such as an on-site water park and plenty of playground area for the kids, it’s no wonder this park is a favoured destination among both visitors and locals.

 Getaways in the surrounding region

-If you’re looking to stay a bit further afield in the areas surrounding Alice Springs, there is still plenty of comfortable accommodation on offer.
+If you’re looking to stay a bit further afield in the areas surrounding Alice Springs, there’s still plenty of comfortable accommodation on offer.

 An hour’s drive west of Alice Springs, in the heart of the West McDonnell Ranges, is the Ellery Creek Big Hole Camping Ground, situated at the picnic and swimming site of the same name.
 Similarly, the Ormiston Gorge, Finke Gorge and Redbank Gorge Camping Areas offer basic facilities in the heart of the Outback.
-At Standley Chasm you can stay at an Aboriginal owned-and-operated camping ground.
+At Standley Chasm you can stay in an Aboriginal-owned and operated camping ground.

-If you want to check out the East McDonnell Ranges, just over 100 kilometres north east of Alice Springs is the Hale River Homestead, another Territory location with a rich history.
+Just over 100km north east of Alice Springs is the Hale River Homestead, another Territory location with a rich history.
 Right in the middle of the picturesque East MacDonnell ranges, Hale River takes in breathtaking views of the picturesque desert landscape of Central Australia.
 The Homestead has plenty of places to camp, as well as four self-contained properties.
-If you don’t want to pitch a tent - you will be able to stay in recently renovated accommodation that Australian stockmen called home in the early 1900s.
-You’ll need a four-wheel-drive to access the homestead via an unsealed road.
+If you don’t want to pitch a tent, you can stay in recently renovated accommodation that Australian stockmen called home in the early 1900s.
+You’ll need a four-wheel-drive to access the homestead via the unsealed road.

-Most visitors to Alice Springs stay for two or three nights, but you could easily stay longer to truly explore the area.
-Check out some more accommodation options at Northernterritory.com
+Most visitors to Alice Springs stay for 2 or 3 nights, but you could easily stay longer to truly explore the area.
+Check out some more Alice Springs accommodation options.